 Setting (the square of) the right-hand side expression less than one, it follows that $\nr{w_{k+1}} < \nr{w_k}$ under condition \eqref{eqn:m1con}.
-If this condition is satisfied for two consecutive iterates, then $\nr{w_{k+1}} < \nr{w_k}$ and $\nr{w_k} < \nr{w_{k-1}}$, which is sufficient to ensure monotonic decrease of the sequence. \end{proof} This corollary quantifies (in the contractive setting) the transition from the preasymptotic regime where the residuals may be large to the asymptotic regime where the residuals are small enough that the higher order terms ``don't count,'' and previous convergence results such as those in \cite{PRX18} hold (see also \cite{K18,ToKe15} for a different but related approach).
+If this condition is satisfied for two consecutive iterates, then $\nr{w_{k+1}} < \nr{w_k}$ and $\nr{w_k} < \nr{w_{k-1}}$, which is sufficient to ensure monotonic decrease of the sequence. \end{proof}

+This corollary quantifies (in the contractive setting) the transition from the preasymptotic regime where the residuals may be large, to the asymptotic regime where the residuals are small enough that the higher order terms ``don't count,'' and previous convergence results such as those in \cite{PRX18} hold (see also \cite{K18,ToKe15} for a different but related approach).
 This will be generalized in Corollary \ref{cor:gmcon} for algorithmic depths $m > 1$ where it will be sufficient for a similar condition to hold for $m+1$ consecutive iterates.
 However the monotonicity result holds only for contractive operators.
-For counterexamples in the noncontractive setting, see Figures \ref{m1test} and \ref{eps22conv} in Section \ref{sec:numerics}.